shamaneru/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted. https://stackoverflow.com/ https://help.github.com/en/articles/syncing-a-fork

+### Appreciation
+I am using this moment and medium to appreciate all those in Udacity's team that made this program to become a reality and worthwhile for me.